bbits10/comfy_template/README.md

 This RunPod template provides a complete ComfyUI installation with Flux models, custom nodes, and an integrated model downloader.
 The template automatically sets up ComfyUI, installs dependencies, and provides a web interface for downloading AI models.

+### ⚡ Improved Installation System (NEW!)

+This template now features an intelligent installation system that:

+- **Detects pod resumes** and skips unnecessary reinstallations
+- **Tracks installation progress** with smart markers
+- **Only installs missing components** when restarting a stopped pod
+- **Provides clear status** about what's installed and what's running

+For detailed information, see: [Installation System Documentation](INSTALLATION_SYSTEM_README.md)

 ## Quick Start

 ### 1. Deploy the Template on RunPod